micro-manager/mmdev-ThorlabsKinesis/README.md

 Using
 -----

+Place the device adapter `mmgr_dal_ThorlabsKinesis.dll` in the Micro-Manager folder.

 The Thorlabs Kinesis Software needs to be installed.
 There is no need to copy any DLLs (other than the device adapter itself) into the Micro-Manager